 In 1995, Jonathan went on to found the Institute of CPD.
 This was an advancement of the CPD Foundation and was not confined to the property and surveying sector.
-Together with his trustees (see below), the Institute’s mission was to welcome individuals from all sectors, age groups and qualification levels.
+Supported by his trustees (see below), the Institute’s mission was to welcome individuals from all sectors, age groups and qualification levels.

-It provided a desperately needed space, and opportunities for individuals from all professional backgrounds, to commit to undertaking formal CPD.
-Membership with this new Institute, enabled people to publicly demonstrate their beliefs and philosophy for keeping up to date and thirst for continuously improving and keeping their skills and knowledge up-to-date.
+It provided a much needed space, and opportunities for individuals from all professional backgrounds, to commit to undertaking formal CPD.
+Membership with this new Institute enabled people to publicly demonstrate their beliefs and philosophy for keeping up to date and thirst for continuously improving and honing their skills and knowledge.

-In 2021, the Institute of CPD with the CPD Standards Office, the leading CPD accreditation service, to offer positive, accessible and successful CPD experiences to the Institutes members.
-Together, these combined forces are helping individuals advance their careers by offering high-quality training and valuable formal recognition of their commitment and achievements.
+In 2021, the Institute of CPD joined forces with the CPD Standards Office, the leading CPD accreditation service, to offer positive, accessible and successful CPD experiences to the Institute's members.
+Together, they are helping individuals advance their careers by offering high-quality training and valuable formal recognition of their commitment and achievements.

 Trustees of the Institute of CPD

-The trustees of the Institute of CPD are listed below, all of whom has a passion for further education and are keen that the legacy of lifelong learning lives on.
+The trustees of the Institute of CPD are listed below, all of whom have a passion for further education and are keen that the legacy of lifelong learning lives on.

 Jonathan Harris CBE